MehradYaghoubi/pylipextractor/README.md

 * **Accurate Lip Landmark Detection:** Leverages MediaPipe Face Mesh for precise identification of 3D lip contours, ensuring high fidelity in extraction.
 * **Configurable Lip Region Extraction:** Offers fine-grained control over the bounding box around detected lips, allowing for custom proportional margins and padding to capture the desired context.
-* **Temporal Smoothing:** Implements a moving average filter on bounding box coordinates to ensure stable and consistent lip frame extraction across video sequences, minimizing jitter.
+* **Temporal Smoothing:** Implements a moving average filter on bounding box coordinates to ensure stable and consistent lip frame extraction across video sequences. **The smoothing window size is now configurable.**
 * **Illumination Normalization (CLAHE):** Applies Adaptive Histogram Equalization (CLAHE) to enhance contrast and normalize illumination, improving the robustness of extracted frames to varying lighting conditions.
+* **Optional Video Conversion (FFmpeg):** Can automatically convert various video formats (e.g., MPG) to MP4 internally using FFmpeg, enhancing compatibility and robustness with MediaPipe and PyAV.
+This can resolve issues with specific problematic video codecs.
-* **Flexible Output:** Extracts processed lip frames as NumPy arrays (.npy format), making them directly compatible with deep learning model training pipelines.
+* **Flexible Output & Quality Control:** Extracts processed lip frames as NumPy arrays (.npy format).
+Includes a configurable threshold (`MAX_PROBLEMATIC_FRAMES_PERCENTAGE`) to automatically reject video clips with too many unprocessable (black) frames, ensuring output data quality.
 * **Debugging Visualizations:** Provides options to save intermediate frames with landmarks and bounding boxes, aiding in visual inspection and troubleshooting of the extraction process.
 * **Efficient Video Handling:** Utilizes PyAV for robust and efficient video decoding.